NishnathPolav/FocusGuard/readme.txt

 This project was developed during the OneHack Hackathon and recognized as the Best Beginner Project.
 Special thanks to the organizers who made this possible!

-Stay focused and eliminate distractions with FaceGuard! 💻✨
+Stay focused and eliminate distractions with FocusGuard! 💻✨